mschwaig/introduction_to_laut/README.md

 This leads us into discussing some aspects of laut:
 * the quorum stuff
 * looking at verification
-* talking about support for IA sigantures
+* support for IA sigantures
-* talking link to builder software state and remote attestation
+* link to builder software state and remote attestation

 ---